Post Office holds spring food drive

-SILOAM SPRINGS -- Th Post Office annual spring food drive will take place from 7 a.m. to 4 p.m.
+SILOAM SPRINGS -- The Post Office annual spring food drive will take place from 7 a.m. to 4 p.m.
 Friday and Saturday.

 There will be a few changes to the food drive this year, according to Carrier Elaine Carr.
 The post office will be doing a drive-through event where community members can drive up to the post office and post office staff will come out and pick up their donations.
 Another change this year is that the post office is also accepting perishable items, Carr said.